LN-STEMpunks/ln-stempunks.github.io/_posts/2017-10-17-A-New-Year-Begins.md

   * Fine tune our autonomous code.
   * Strengthen our vision processing program, [punkvision](https://github.com/lnstempunks/punkvision).
   * Create distributable images and instructions so that other FRC teams can use our programs and techniques to accelerate their vision processing.
-  * Collaborate with robotics teams to create a neural network for our vision processing We have been diligently learning to use the excellent [Python 3 port](https://robotpy.readthedocs.io) of the FRC Robot coding platform.
+  * Collaborate with other robotics teams to create a neural network for our vision processing We have been diligently learning to use the excellent [Python 3 port](https://robotpy.readthedocs.io) of the FRC Robot coding platform.

 In other news, we have won our first competition as a team ever, the Tennessee Robo Rodeo!
 We are so greatful to our fellow alliance members: [Team 2393, the Robotichauns](http://www.knoxvillecatholic.com/parents-students/robotics-team/) and [Team 4630, the RoboDragons](http://chsrobodragons.com/)!